killedit/2025-07-23-dev-task-go-lang/readme.md

 git clone https://github.com/killedit/2025-07-23-dev-task-go-lang
 ```

 2. Build the containers from the project folder.
-Ofc `docker` engine and `docker compose` are required.
+Of course `docker` engine and `docker compose` are required.
 The task does not require the use of Docker, but have I decided this is the easiest way to ensure my application runs the same way on any platform.

 ```
 docker compose up --build
 ```

-<em>All free AI tools still promote the deprecated `docker-compose`.</em>

 Skipping the `-d` flag will not detach and will output the logs in the terminal and there's no need to tail the logs `docker container logs -f --tail 0 dev_task_go_lang-app` or opening Docker Desktop (GUI).